Fall2024CS584/Project1/README.md

 To run the tests using pytest, you can execute the following command:

 #### 1. **Professor-Given Test Cases**
+To run the test cases go inside **tests** folder.
+I am using pytes t(python library) to run the test cases.

 - **Test Case 1**: Verifies the initialization of the model with default parameters.
     ```bash